GARY D. CANNON

 Artistic Director

-Dr. Gary D. Cannon is one of the Seattle area’s most versatile choral personalities, active as conductor, musicologist, and singer.
-He is co-founder, Artistic Director, and conductor of the Emerald Ensemble.
+Dr. Gary D. Cannon is one of the Seattle area’s most versatile choral personalities, active as conductor, musicologist, singer, educator, composer, and editor.
+In 2016, he founded the Emerald Ensemble, as Artistic Director and conductor.

-Since 2008, Cannon has served as conductor and Artistic Director of two prominent community choirs.
-The Cascadian Chorale, a chamber choir based in the Eastside suburb of Bellevue, performs a historical breadth of mostly unaccompanied repertoire including many premieres of works by local composers.
-The Vashon Island Chorale, numbering 60–80 singers, is a focal point of its island’s arts community.
-At the invitation of the Early Music Guild, he founded and directed a Renaissance choir, Sine Nomine (2008–15).
-He has three times conducted for Vashon Opera, and has served the Northwest Mahler Festival as their Chorusmaster for over a decade.
-Equally comfortably directing professional and volunteer ensembles, Cannon has also conducted Anna’s Bay Chamber Choir, Choral Arts Northwest, Earth Day Singers, Kirkland Choral Society, Seattle Praetorius Singers, several choirs at the University of Washington, and others.
-As of 2024, he has conducted the world premieres of at least forty-six new works.
+Since 2008, Dr. Cannon has served as conductor and Artistic Director of two prominent community choirs.
+The Cascadian Chorale, a fifty-voice chamber choir based in the Eastside suburb of Bellevue, performs a historical breadth of mostly unaccompanied repertoire including frequent premieres of works by Seattle-area composers.
+The Vashon Island Chorale, numbering 60–80 unauditioned singers, is a focal point of its island’s arts community, often performing major works with orchestra.
+At the invitation of the Early Music Guild, Dr. Cannon founded and directed a Renaissance choir, Sine Nomine (2008–15), the first community choir devoted to that repertoire in Seattle.
+He has three times conducted for Vashon Opera, and has served the Northwest Mahler Festival as guest conductor and chorusmaster many times over the last twenty years.
+Equally comfortably directing professional and volunteer ensembles, he has also conducted Anna’s Bay Chamber Choir, Choral Arts Northwest, Earth Day Singers, Kirkland Choral Society, Seattle Praetorius Singers, several choirs at the University of Washington, and others.
+As of 2025, he has conducted the world premieres of at least sixty-three new works.

-A California native, Cannon holds an undergraduate degree from the University of California at Davis, where he sang under Paul Hillier and Jeffrey Thomas and studied musicology with Anna Maria Busse Berger and D. Kern Holoman.
+A California native, Dr. Cannon holds an undergraduate degree from the University of California at Davis, where he sang under Paul Hillier and Jeffrey Thomas and studied musicology with Anna Maria Busse Berger, D. Kern Holoman, and Christopher Reynolds.
 His doctoral work at the University of Washington included conducting studies with Geoffrey Paul Boers, Peter Erős, Abraham Kaplan, and James Savage, musicology seminars with George Bozarth, and vocal training from Julian Patrick.

 More information about Dr. Cannon is available at www.cannonesque.com.